'Anti-Daesh fight can't be won with another terrorist group'

-The struggle against the Daesh terrorist group cannot be won with the assistance of another terrorist group, such as the PKK's Syrian offshoot YPG, Foreign Minister Mevlüt Çavuşoğlu said Wednesday.
+The fight against Daesh cannot be won with the help of another terrorist group, such as the PKK's Syrian branch YPG, Foreign Minister Mevlüt ÇAvuşoğlu said Wednesday.

 Attending a ministerial meeting of the Global Coalition to Defeat Daesh in Marrakech, Morocco, Çavuşoğlu said on Twitter that he told fellow coalition members about Turkey's "unwavering fight" against all terrorist organizations.

-Though Çavuşoğlu did not single out any country, Turkey has for years objected to the U.S. arming and supporting the YPG/PKK terrorist group just south of its borders.
-Washington has argued that it uses the YPG/PKK to fight Daesh terrorists, but Ankara says using one terror group to fight another makes no sense.
+Though Çavuşoğlu did not single out any country, Turkey has for years objected to the United States arming and supporting the YPG terrorist group just south of its borders.
+Washington has argued that it uses the YPG to fight Daesh terrorists, but Ankara says using one terror group to fight another makes no sense.

-In its more than 40-year terror campaign against Turkiye, the PKK – listed as a terrorist organization by Turkiye, the U.S., and EU – has been responsible for the deaths of at least 40,000 people, including women, children, and infants.
+In its more than 40-year terror campaign against Turkiye, the PKK, listed as a terrorist organization by Turkey, the United States, and the European Union, has been responsible for the deaths of at least 40,000 people, including women, children, and infants.
 The YPG is the PKK's Syrian offshoot.

 Since it took the step in 2013, the country has been attacked by the terror group multiple times, with 315 people killed and hundreds more injured in at least 10 suicide bombings, seven bomb attacks, and four armed assaults.